By the Book: EMIERT By-laws

-A report shall be made to the membership at the Annual Conference of the American Library Association, by the Treasurer or duly authorized Officer of the Executive Board, detailing receipts and expenditures, explaining the Round Table's fiscal status, including an estimate of anticipated revenues for the next budget year and procedure and schedule for budget requests to be approved and established for Committees, Task Force groups, and the Executive Board for that same year.
+A report shall be made available to the membership at the Midwinter and Annual Conferences of the American Library Association, by the Treasurer or duly authorized Officer of the Executive Board, detailing receipts and expenditures, explaining the Round Table's fiscal status, including an estimate of anticipated revenues for the next budget year and procedure and schedule for budget requests to be approved and established for Committees, Task Force groups, and the Executive Board for that same year.

 Amendments to the by-laws may be proposed by any member upon presentation of a petition with signatures from ten personal members of the Round Table to the Executive Board or by recommendation of the Executive Board.
-The proposed amendment shall be published in the official Bulletin and voted upon by membership at the annual meeting of the Round Table.
+The proposed amendment shall be submitted to ALA by the deadline to appear on the annual ALA election ballot and voted upon by membership.

 End of By-Laws

 Revised July 9, 2000, at the American Library Association Annual Meeting in Chicago